jasongaylord/JasonGaylord.com/_posts/2020/12/2020-12-30-eero-pro-6-review.md

 {% include open-thumbnail.html path="2020/12/30/eero-discover-band-steering.jpg" alt="Band steering in the eero Pro app" %}

+In the device list, I cannot find a way to remove a device once it connects to my WiFi.
+I can see offline devices and block a device, but I can't find a way to remove it from appearing.
+I already have devices that are no longer on my network and will never come back to my network.

 Overall, I've thought hard about this and on a scale of 1.0 to 10.0 where 10.0 is the highest, here are my scores:

 **Value**